rjkush17/MyPortfolio/README.md

 - **Preloader**: This is a nice way to keep users engaged while your site is loading.

--** Chatboat for direct contact**: This is a great way to make it easy for users to get in touch with you.
+- **Chatboat for direct contact**: This is a great way to make it easy for users to get in touch with you.

 - **Mail in form contact section**: This is a traditional way for users to contact you, and it's still a good option to have available.